Grooming

 If you opt for the shorter coat, you’ll only need to brush him a few times every week.
 His hair will still fall out at the same rate as a longer cut, but the risk of tangling is minimized.
 And so he won’t need as much attention.
 You will need to keep your Yorkie’s hair shorter by using a set of dog grooming clippers to keep it close.

-Brushes
+2. Brushes

-It’s essential that you buy a bubble tipped brush because these are softer on his delicate skin.
+It’s essential that you buy a bubble-tipped brush because these are softer on his delicate skin.
 Remember that he doesn’t have an underlayer, and without these protective bubbles, you risk scratching his skin.

-Shampoo
+3. Shampoo

 Finding the right shampoo for your Yorkie is important, and you should bathe him once every two to four weeks.
-Again, considering that his skin is more exposed than regular dog coats, and that he needs bathing more frequently than other dogs, you should get a delicate shampoo.
+Again, considering that his skin is more exposed than regular dog coats and he needs bathing more frequently than other dogs, you should get a delicate shampoo.
 Choose one that is made from natural ingredients, such as oatmeal shampoos.

 Some shampoos also contain conditioning ingredients.
 These are great for the Yorkie because they leave his hair feeling extra soft.
 They also go a bit further to prevent matting, which is particularly useful if he has a longer coat.

-Diet
+4. Diet

-Supplements
+5. Supplements

 Frequently Asked Questions

-Why is my Yorkie Shedding So Much?
+Why Is My Yorkie Shedding So Much?

-When is it Time To See The Vet?
+When Is It Time To See The Vet?

-I’ve Found a Tangle in My Yorkie’s Coat.
+I’ve Found A Tangle In My Yorkie’s Coat.
 What Can I Do?

 Best Anti Shed Shampoo For Dogs